We wanted to pull back the curtain on the inner workings of our company culture and share some of the things that make EF, well, EF.

 EF has also played a small and ongoing role in the revitalization of the North Point neighborhood in Cambridge.
 In 2015, not long after our second North American headquarters building opened in North Point, the Massachusetts Alliance for Economic Development honored EF with its Gold Economic Development Award for the Boston region.

-Earlier this year, we sponsored EF Hub on Wheels, Mayor Walsh’s annual citywide bike ride, where 3,000 cyclists set out to complete 10- or 40-mile loops past the city’s most iconic landmarks to raise money for pediatric cancer research at Boston Children’s Hospital.
-We painted the town EF pink and sent more than 40 of EF staff members to ride in the event as part of the Children’s Hope Riders program.
-The EF Hope Riders raised more than $13,000 on their own, the biggest team effort in Hub on Wheels’ 14-year history.
+Earlier this year, we sponsored EF Hub on Wheels, Mayor Walsh’s annual citywide bike ride, where 4,000 cyclists set out to complete 10- or 40-mile loops past the city’s most iconic landmarks to raise money for pediatric cancer research at Boston Children’s Hospital.
+We painted the town EF pink and sent more than 53 EF staff members to ride in the event as part of the Children’s Hope Riders program.

 Beyond Boston, EF is the official language training services provider for pretty much every Olympic Games held in a non-English speaking country dating back to the Seoul Olympics in 1988.
 A contingent of EF team members represents the company at each Olympic Games.
 EF volunteers teach English to people who touch the games — from food vendors to judges — both leading up to and at the event all for free.